MicroEJ/docs/VEEPortingGuide/bspConnection.rst

   The VEE Port knows how the BSP is structured.

-  BSP connection is configured when building the VEE Port (relative locations within the BSP), and the BSP root location is configured when building the MicroEJ Application (absolute directory).
+  BSP connection is configured when building the VEE Port (relative locations within the BSP), and the BSP root location is configured when building the Application (absolute directory).

   .. figure:: images/bsp-connection-cases-partial.png
      :alt: VEE Port with partial BSP connection